azerous1/info-201-AF4-project/INFO_201_Project_Proposal.md

 > RQ2: What is the trend of global terrorism throughout the history in certain decades?
 What is the trend of US terrorism throughout history in certain decades?

-> RQ3: What country has been affected by terrorism?
+> RQ3: What country(s) has been most affected by terrorism?

 ### 3.0 Possible data sets